toskovhristian/CSharp-Advanced/README.md

 # CSharp-Advanced
-Problems solved during my advanced learning
+These are the problems that I have solved during my C# Advanced course at Softuni.